01 of 11

-They're listed first because under-visited spots are still the most pristine.
+These under-visited spots are worth the trek as they are the most pristine.

 - East of Sierras: The fantastic landscape along US 395 is unmatched.

-- Channel Islands: I call these isolated islands near Santa Barbara California's Galapagos, they've got so many endemic species.
+- Channel Islands: These isolated islands near Santa Barbara California's Galapagos have many endemic species.

-- San Andreas Fault: The big crack in the middle of California holds unique geological features.
+- San Andreas Fault: The massive crack in the middle of California holds unique geological features.

 - Anza-Borrego: The largest desert state park in the U. S.

-- Death Valley: Possibly the world's hottest place, it abounds with austere natural beauty.
+- Death Valley: One of the world's hottest places, it abounds with austere natural beauty.

-- Yosemite National Park: It's a victim of its own beauty, but still worth a stop off-season.
+- Yosemite National Park: It's a victim of its own beauty but despite the crowds it still worth a stop off-season.